Neelka96/CurryScorer/README.md

 │       └── logic.js
 ├── index.html                      # Index html
 ├── app.py                          # Main script to instantiate and run the pipeline.
-├── requirements.txt                # List of Python dependencies.
+├── .env                            # Important: required for environmental variables ├── requirements.txt                # List of Python dependencies.
 └── README.md                       # This README file.
 ```

 ### Explanation of File & Directory Connections

-**Core/resources/:**
+- **Core/resources/:**
 Contains essential data files.
 The required census_population.csv is used for data ingestion, while optional files like courier_dev.sqlite and fastfood.csv support extended functionalities.

-**Core/backend/:**
+- **Core/backend/:**
 Houses the Flask backend components.
 The templates/ directory contains HTML templates (currently just home.html), while init.py and backend.py set up and manage the backend service.

-**Core/etl/:**
+- **Core/etl/:**
 Encapsulates the ETL process:

-**extract/:** Retrieves raw data using methods defined in init.py and helper functions in extract.py.
+  - **extract/:** Retrieves raw data using methods defined in init.py and helper functions in extract.py.

-**transform.py**: Cleans and normalizes the extracted data.
+  - **transform.py**: Cleans and normalizes the extracted data.

-**load.py:** Loads the transformed data into the appropriate format (e.g., databases or CSV files).
+  - **load.py:** Loads the transformed data into the appropriate format (e.g., databases or CSV files).

-The parent **init.py** in the **Core** directory initializes the Pipeline Class that orchestrates the ETL process.
+  - The parent **init.py** in the **Core** directory initializes the Pipeline Class that orchestrates the ETL process.

-**Core/database.py:**
+- **Core/database.py:**
   Contains the database schema definitions and manages custom session handling for database operations.

-**Core/log_config.py:**
+- **Core/log_config.py:**
 Provides a configured logging function to ensure consistent logging throughout the project, useful for both debugging and production monitoring.

-**frontend/:**
+- **frontend/:**
 Contains the user-facing components.
 Currently only JavaScript.
 The files in js/ support interactive elements.

-**index.html:**
+- **index.html:**
 The main HTML file for the frontend interface, included in the root for deployment to Github pages.

-**app.py:**
+- **app.py:**
 Serves as the unified entry point.
 When run, it instantiates the ETL pipeline (by creating an instance of the Pipeline Class defined in Core/init.py) and calls its .run() method.
 This script handles both local execution and production deployment seamlessly.

+- **.env:**
+Lists required environmental variables for runtime to succeed.
+Required variables are `ENV = development` for local execution and a `NYC_OPEN_KEY = <yourKeyHere>`

-**requirements.txt:**
+- **requirements.txt:**
 Lists all Python dependencies to ensure consistent setup across environments.